Experienced In All Levels of the Canadian Legal System

 If you have been charged with a criminal offence, James Zegers can ensure that you do not have to attend court until absolutely necessary.
 As a result you save time and money, and avoid the embarrassment of appearing in court on criminal charges.

-Negotiation and mediation is a key part of James Zegers approach to criminal law.
+Negotiation and resolution are key parts of James Zegers approach to criminal law.
 Depending on the case, skillful negotiation can result in the withdrawal of charges, the reduction of charges, or the avoidance of jail.
-By resolving matters without going to trial, James Zegers helps his client save money by way of cost effective resolution of criminal charges.
+By resolving matters without going to trial, James Zegers helps his client save money by way of cost-effective resolution of criminal charges.

 Sometimes charges can’t be resolved and have to go to trial.
 When that happens you want a lawyer with a proven track record in the court room.
 James Zegers has twenty years experience as a trial lawyer at all levels of court, including the Provincial Offences Court, the Ontario Court of Justice, and the Superior Court of Justice.

 Sometimes the court makes a mistake: they convict someone they shouldn’t have or impose a sentence that is too harsh.
 When that happens you have the right to appeal the judge’s decision.
-James Zegers has represented appellants in the Superior Court of Justice and at the Ontario Court of Appeal.
-Recently James was successful in obtaining conditional discharges for students convicted of participating in an unlawful assembly on St. Patrick’s day near Fanshawe College.
+James Zegers represents appellants in the Superior Court of Justice and at the Ontario Court of Appeal.

-For too long aboriginal and First Nations offenders have been over-represented in the Canadian prison system.
-That is changing with the institution of a special court in London to deal with the issues that affect Aboriginal Canadians.
+For too long Indigenous Persons offenders have been over-represented in the Canadian prison system.
+That is changing with the institution of a special court in London to deal with the issues that affect indigenous people in Canada.

-James Zegers has represented aboriginal clients for over twenty years and is familiar to the cultural and systemic factors addressed by the Supreme Court of Canada.
+James Zegers has represented indigenous clients for over twenty years and is familiar to the cultural and systemic factors addressed by the Supreme Court of Canada.